Ultimate List of Alternatives to Plastic

 Do you need something a little gentler than loofah for your skin?
 Consider this sisal shower mitt or this sisal washcloth.
 Both options are plastic-free and biodegradable at the end of their useful life.

 When you’re done with your shower, you can soothe and hydrate your skin using a lotion bar instead of a plastic bottle of lotion.
-Check out these nice options:
+Check out this post on the best lotion bars, or take a look at these nice options:

 - Lavender Chai Organic Lotion Bar